onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We must change and steer the flows of attention, motivation and value We must become conscious and self-reflective as a society

-There are better and worse ways of raising kids
 This is the end of postmodernism and radical relativism a true postmodern horror - the return of grand narratives! relativizing relativism! deconstructing deconstruction!
     when we deconstruct deconstruction we find that it can't build anything!